Beyond Diagonal RIS: Passive Maximum Ratio Transmission and Interference Nulling Enabler: Stage 1: BD-RIS Scattering Matrix Design

-\textit{Channel State Information Requirements}: The interference channels matrix $\bar{\mathbf{A}}$ is needed to compute $\boldsymbol{\Theta}^\star$.
-This can be found by pre-designing the variation of $\mathbf{\Theta}$ for the fully-connected \gls{bdris} architecture to be further used in the training process \cite{Hongyu2024-ChannelEst}.
+\textit{Channel State Information Requirements}: The interference channels matrix $\bar{\mathbf{A}}_c$ is needed to compute $\boldsymbol{\Theta}^\star$.
+This can be found by pre-designing the variation of $\mathbf{\Theta}$ for the single/group-connected \gls{bdris} architecture to be further used in the training process \cite{Hongyu2024-ChannelEst}.

+For the readers convenience, Table \ref{tab-complexity} summarizes the computational complexity and circuit toplogy complexity for the different \gls{bdris} passive \gls{mrt} and passive interference nulling designs.